Access, Times, Prices

 Photographs are authorized without a flash with regard to the paintings, with flash for the rest of the collection.

-Animals are not allowed in the Museum.
+Animals are not allowed in the Museum, except guide dogs for blind people or assistance dogs only.

 Located by the reception, our shop offers you a selection of cookery books and derivative products.